sagemath/trac_to_gh/Issue 5529.md

 # Issue 5529: bring documentation of classical.py to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5529

 Original creator: mvngu